 Robin Eggs Malted Milkshake

-This is a fun, easy and delicious Robin Eggs Malted Milkshake Recipe for Easter dessert.
+This is a fun, easy and delicious Robin Eggs Malted Milkshake Recipe for Easter dessert or a fun Easter candy treat for kids!

 What is everyone doing for Easter this weekend?
 Fill me in!
+Whatever you are doing, I hope it includes making this Robin Eggs Malted Milkshake.
 I am having brunch at my in-laws and then my mom is hosting dinner later on.
 It will be a day full of constant eating, no different than any other holiday around here.

 This is such a fun milkshake!
 The not so fun part?
 Having to work out for an hour afterward because of the guilt.
 Totally worth it, though.
 The only thing that makes candy better is ice cream and this milkshake combines the two together.
 For anyone who may not know what robin eggs candies are, they are small pastel speckled malted milk candies with a thin and crunchy chocolate coating.
 Hence, the “malted” in the title.

 This milkshake is thick, creamy, ice-cold, malt-y…..all that good stuff.
 You can even make this after Easter because it would be perfect all Springtime long.
 Some years I feel like I have tons of leftover Easter candy with nothing to do with it (except eat it all myself!) so this is such a delicious way to use up that candy.
+Another favorite way to use up that Easter candy is this Easter Bunny Bark!
+Eating candy plain is good and all, but it’s always fun to jazz it up.
+If you have leftover M&M’s, you should try these M&M Nutella Cookie Cups.
 Also, it gives me another reason to stalk the Easter candy section at the store (like I need another reason).
+You should also try these Chocolate-Dipped Robin Egg Cookies from my friend Angie!

 - ½ cup robin eggs malt candies, plus some for topping